Quality Management System: Things to consider

 shutterstock_1205549905-1.jpg

-Quality Management System (QMS) is an essential requirement at all drug development and commercialization stages.
-At different stages, i.e., non-clinical, earlier clinical, to later clinical, the regulatory bodies have specific needs, which companies must control through a robust QMS.
-Regulatory authorities evaluate all the generated data and observations to ensure data authenticity and integrity and compliance with the regulatory requirements.
+A quality management system (QMS) is essential at all drug development and commercialization stages.
+At different stages, i.e., non-clinical, earlier clinical, and later clinical, the regulatory bodies have specific needs, which companies must control through a robust QMS.
+Regulatory authorities evaluate all the generated data and observations to ensure data authenticity, integrity, and compliance with regulatory requirements.
 The quality assurance, the management representatives, and the respective area owners share the responsibility of designing a QMS.
 During setting up the QMS, the premier points that the companies should make are:

 Selection of applicable regulations

 The selection of relevant regulations is the first step before designing the QMS.
-Each country has its central drug(s) controlling agencies, and based on the company requirements, the applicable regulation must be followed from beginning to end while designing the QMS.
-The selection of the applicable regulation is sorely based on the company business plans.
+Each country has its central drug(s) controlling agencies, and based on the company requirements, the applicable regulations must be followed from beginning to end while designing the QMS.
+The selection of the applicable regulation is sorely based on the company’s business plans.

 GAP Assessment

-After selecting the applicable regulation(s), QA, along with the management, should perform a detailed GAP assessment.
+After selecting the applicable regulation(s), QA and the management should perform a detailed GAP assessment.
 In the GAP assessment, all the functional segments/clauses of the relevant regulation must be evaluated, and QA must prepare a robust action plan against each segment/clause.

 Designing of the proposed organizational chart and assignment of responsibilities

-Designing a proposed organization chart and assigning the responsibilities to smoother preparation, review, and approval of the QMS related documentation is one of the key points to consider before designing the QMS.
-QMS designing is everyone responsibility, and pre-assigned responsibilities help in timely and efficient document preparation as part of the QMS set up.
+Designing a proposed organization chart and assigning the responsibilities to smoother preparation, review, and approval of the QMS-related documentation are key points to consider before designing the QMS.
+QMS designing is everyone’s responsibility, and pre-assigned responsibilities help in timely and efficient document preparation as part of the QMS setup.

 QMS Structure